Gerasimov94/meetupMe/README.md

-# meetupMe is a application for creating meetups and working with them.
+# meetupMe
-#
+meetupMe is a application for creating meetups and working with them.

-# Based on React-Native, Node, MongoDB.
+Based on React-Native, Node, MongoDB.